Ullman Charting Penney Course

 “In our housewares business, we have new merchants, and we see new opportunities everywhere,” Ullman said.
 “We did not excel in housewares during Christmas.
 But we knew we wouldn’t because we looked at our assortments.”

 Ullman said that since his first day (Dec.
-1), he has worked on his top priorities.
-They include: appointing a top team as soon as possible, which involves the search already in place for a chief operating officer; meeting with mall developers, key vendors and store sales associates and managers; and developing the company's long-term plan in terms of its current turn-around effort as well as goals for the next five years.
+1), he has worked on his initial priorities.
+They include: appointing a top team as soon as possible, which involves the search already in place for a chief operating officer; meeting with mall developers, key vendors and store sales associates and managers; and developing the company’s long-term plan in terms of its current turn-around effort as well as goals for the next five years.